Dentists Displaced by Hurricanes Maria and Irma Participate in Special Administration of ADEX Exam

 The destruction caused by the hurricanes had dramatic effects on so many, including practicing dentists in Puerto Rico and the US Virgin Islands who were in turn displaced to Florida to try to re-start their lives.
 To assist these individuals, the Commission on Dental Competency Assessments (CDCA), Florida Department of Health, Florida Board of Dentistry, Florida Dental Association and Miami Dade College decided to join forces late last year to expedite a special administration of the ADEX dental licensure exam on February 11-12, 2018 at Miami Dade College.
 Read Full Article

 The NERB is now The Commission on Dental Competency Assessments

-We are excited to announce our new name, The Commission on Dental Competency Assessments (CDCA).
+On January 9th, 2015 the NERB became The Commission on Dental Competency Assessments.
 While our name, logo, web address and email addresses have changed, please note that the same commitment to testing excellence and quality remains.
 Additionally, past, present and future statutory and legal references to the NERB remain viable and synonymous with the CDCA.

 How We Became the CDCA

 In 1968 there were 53 different licensure exams for US states and jurisdictions.

 In 1969, the North East Regional Board of Dental Examiners (NERB) was founded to facilitate the licensure examination process for candidates and eliminate the need for repetition of state board clinical examinations.